survivejs/webpack-book/manuscript/optimizing_build/03_adding_hashes_to_filenames.md

 };
 ```

 To make the extracted CSS pick up a hash, we should set `contenthash` for it.
-We cannot use `chunkhash` given it's derived based on the entry and the CSS of the project belongs to the same entry chunk as the application code.
+We cannot use `chunkhash` given it is derived based on the entry and the CSS of the project belongs to the same entry chunk as the application code.

 This means a change made to the application code would invalidate CSS hash as well or vice versa.
 Instead, relying on a hash generated based on the CSS content is a stable way to go.